Himolde-IBE151/Hangman/README.md

 ```
 The position **must be an integer**.

-### Exercise: Input a word from the keyboard.
-Assuming that the user always enters a word with more than two characters, print the second letter of a word.
+### Exercise: Input a word s from the keyboard.
+Assuming that the user always enters a word with more than two characters, print the second letter of the word s.
-The second letter of a word is at position 1, since the index of the first position is 0.
+The second letter of s is at position 1, since the index of the first position is 0.
 ```python
 s = input ("Enter a word with more than two characters") print("The second character in the word you typed is", s[1])